ymollard/python-starter-slides/slides.md

 If it reaches the top of the interpreter without being catched, the interpreter exits.

-Propagation is one of the main benefits of exceptions that allows to find the right balance between the number of provided workaround
+Propagation is one of the main benefits of exceptions that allows to find the right balance between:
+- no error management
+- all functions calls individually tested for errors

 ---